 - a.
-Serve as lead agency in criminal investigations of spill events.
+Serve as lead agency in criminal investigations of release events.
 This may be done at the request of the SERT Leader or at the request of a third party through the Attorney General. - b.
-Coordinate local law enforcement criminal investigative activities where necessary, or desirable.
+Coordinate local law enforcement criminal investigative activities where necessary.